-9. Opportunities to Teach Safeguarding
+7. Opportunities to Teach Safeguarding

 - Wrotham School will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
-This will include covering relevant issues through Relationships and Sex Education (secondary schools) and Health Education. - We recognise that Wrotham School play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe,' to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
+This will include covering relevant issues through Relationships Education (primary school s)/Relationships and Sex Education (secondary schools) and Health Education (for all state-funded schools). - We recognise that school play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe,' to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
 Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of age-appropriate contacts and strategies to ensure their own protection and that of others.

 - Wrotham School recognises the crucial role we have to play in preventative education.
-Preventative education is most effective in the context of a whole Wrotham School approach which prepares students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - Wrotham School has a clear set of values and standards, upheld, and demonstrated throughout all aspects of Wrotham School life which are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
-Our programme is fully inclusive and developed to be age and stage of development appropriate. - Wrotham School recognise that a one size fits all approach will not be appropriate for all children, and a more personalised or contextualised approach, tailored to the specific needs and vulnerabilities of individual children might be needed, for example children who are victims of abuse and children with SEND. - Our Wrotham School systems support children to talk to a range of staff.
+Preventative education is most effective in the context of a whole school approach which prepares students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, and homophobia, bi-phobic and sexual violence/harassment. - Wrotham School has a clear set of values and standards, upheld, and demonstrated throughout all aspects of school life which are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Our programme is fully inclusive and developed to be age and stage of development appropriate. - Wrotham School recognise that a one size fits all approach will not be appropriate for all children, and a more personalised or contextualised approach, tailored to the specific needs and vulnerabilities of individual children might be needed, for example children who are victims of abuse, neglect or exploitation, and children with SEND. - Our school systems support children to talk to a range of staff.
 All children will be listened to and heard, and their concerns will always be taken seriously and acted upon as appropriate.
+Note: Resources to support school s and colleges can be found in part two of KCSIE and annex B

-10. Physical Safety
+8. Physical Safety